Virus concerns spark run on ammo

 Local gun store workers say the scene around town is similar in some respects to runs on ammo in years past: Customers worried about national events stop in or call ahead to find out when shipments arrive then buy as much as they can.

-In previous runs there was plenty of canned goods and other staples to go around, she said.
+In previous runs, there were plenty of canned goods and other staples to go around, she said.

 "This is a totally different situation," she said.
 "Because everybody is in such a panic, not only in people buying guns. … This is an even more trying time.”